Describing What Dissociation Really Feels Like

 Coping with Dissociation

-• Therapy: Professional therapy, such as cognitive-behavioral therapy (CBT) or trauma-focused therapy, can be highly effective.
-Therapists, including licensed professional counselors and family therapists, can work with individuals to process trauma and develop coping strategies.
+- Therapy: Professional therapy, such as cognitive-behavioral therapy (CBT) or trauma-focused therapy, can be highly effective.
+Therapists, including professional therapists and family therapists, can work with individuals to process trauma and develop coping strategies.

 Seeking Professional Help